-Over one million people In the state of Florida have ownership of a gun.
+More than 1 million people in the state of Florida have ownership of a gun.
 In order to have a gun, you must meet only a few conditions; be a Florida resident aged 18 or older, and not have been convicted of a felony.